oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/launch-analysis-tool/launch-analysis-tool.md

 ##  Task 1 - Access Database Actions

-The Database Actions tools can be accessed directly using a URL or through the Autonomous Database console.
+The Database Actions tools can be accessed directly using a URL or through the Autonomous AI Database console.

-If you are running this lab in your tenancy and do not have access to the Autonomous Database console,  ask the administrator of the database to provide you with the URL.
+If you are running this lab in your tenancy and do not have access to the Autonomous AI Database console,  ask the administrator of the database to provide you with the URL.

-1. If you have access to the Autonomous Database console, choose Database Actions.
+1. If you have access to the Autonomous AI Database console, choose Database Actions.

 ![Open Database Actions](images/adb-console-access-db-actions.png)

 2. If you have launched Database Actions from the Autonomous Database console, you are probably logged in as the ADMIN user.
-Sign out of Database Actions of you are logged in as ADMIN.
+Sign out of Database Actions from the top right banner if you are logged in as ADMIN.

 ![Log out of Database Actions](images/db-actions-logout.png)